fernandopenaranda/QuantiKite/README.md

 ## Description

 QuantiKite aims to build a bridge between the two wonderful open-source packages of Quantica.jl[^1] and KITE[^2].
-QuantiKite.jl combines the robust customizability of Quantica.jl in constructing Quantum tight-binding models with efficient Chebyshev-inspired algorithms in KITE for performing real-space bulk spectral calculations in disordered systems.
+QuantiKite.jl combines the robust customizability of Quantica.jl in constructing Quantum tight-binding models with KITE's efficient Chebyshev-inspired algorithms for performing real-space bulk spectral calculations in disordered systems.
 In-built multithreading and the on-the-fly nature of KITE routines allows to reach enormous system sizes up to multi billion atomic orbitals[^2].

-Kite routines are based on order N expansions known as the Kernel Polynomial Method (KPM)[^3] and its documentation can be found in [.
+Kite routines are order-N approximate and are based the Kernel Polynomial Method (KPM)[^3].
+See [.
 M. Joao et al., R. Soc.
 Open Sci.
 7, 191809 (2020) [https://royalsocietypublishing.org/doi/full/10.1098/rsos.191809].

 This package is purely written in Julia as Quantica, so there is no need to interface with different programming languages.

 ## Workflow

-Kite is a compiled (c++) package that takes as input for its calculations a h5 file containing information about
+Kite is a compiled (c++) package that takes as input an h5 file containing information about:
   1. Physical properties of the system including its Hamiltonian together with its modifiers (disorder models, (magnetic) vector potential, etc
   2. Settings for the precise type of calculation (dos, optical conductivities) and instructions for the Chebyshev expansion